 On The President’s Inbox podcast, the University of Notre Dame’s Victoria Tin-bor Hui explains the national security law imposed on Hong Kong.

 The podcast Hong Kong Silenced tells the story of how life in Hong Kong was turned upside down in the year after the national security law was imposed.

-Eleanor Albert contributed to this Backgrounder.
+Eleanor Albert and Clara Fong contributed to this Backgrounder.
 Will Merrow created the map.